Jbleezy/BO2-Reimagined/README.md

 * Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard (replaces headshots)
 * Spawn points are assigned to a team
-* Properly restores dual wield weapon left clip ammo, alternative weapon ammo, and equipment on respawn
+* Properly restores dual wield weapon left clip ammo, alt weapon ammo, and equipment on respawn
 * Can only spectate own team
+* Added option to change teams in game

 #### Grief
 * Gain score by making enemy players bleed out